This is where I can be found when i’m not stitching … chasing my happy hound Holmes, along the beautiful beaches of the Moray coast.

 design world that brought curious minds and craft makers hands together — environmental design.

-I’ve been collaborating with craft makers and designers to interpret the stories of people and places within museums
+For over 20yrs that was my playing field, collaborating with craft makers and designers to interpret the stories of people and places within museums

-and heritage experiences across the world.
+and heritage experiences across the world via the design collective I co-founded —Acme Studios.

-My passion is to uphold this historic craft skill, whilst fusing it with contemporary design and promote a responsible,
+craft skill, whilst fusing it with contemporary design and promote a responsible,

 resourceful means of production, on a small, sustainable scale.